[Note: An experiment in impressionistic self-indulgence]

 Fandoms experience this tension constantly.
 When I want to relax I read Reddit discussions about Star Trek, and they can get pretty heated.
-Opinions on how much the new shows and movies ought to cater to old fans differ.
-Some have fanboyish fantasies about stories deeply embedded in existing mythos that you need encyclopedic knowledge of earlier incarnations to appreciate or even understand while others just want cool stories with spaceships and ray guns.
+Opinions on how much the new shows and movies ought to cater to old fans differ: some have fanboyish fantasies about stories deeply embedded in existing mythos that you need encyclopedic knowledge of earlier incarnations to appreciate or even understand while others just want cool stories about spaceships and ray guns.

 Online thinkpiece factories haven’t gone through this transformation.
 It’s not standard practice to publish articles where you have to have read the other articles in the same series to appreciate what’s being said.
 That’s why they’re less interesting to me than personal (or community) blogs that often do build upon their own prior writing (Less Wrong is the obvious example with its core articles organized into sequences).